 - On the Phoenix Management Console menu bar, click All Organizations, and then select the required organization from the drop-down list.

-- On the Phoenix Management Console menu bar, click VMware.
+- On the Phoenix Management Console menu bar, click VMs > VMware.
 List of all the registered VMware vCenter Servers and ESXi Hypervisors appear.

 - Click the desired vCenter Server or ESXi Hypervisor, for which you want to delete virtual machines.
 Details appear.